-Weighing in at under a kilogram, this compact hedge trimmer is the most lightweight option on our list, making it a good bet for gardeners with mobility problems or arthritis, or those who tire easily.
-Unlike our first two picks, it’s not big hedges that let this handheld trimmer shine – rather, it comes in extremely handy for shorter hedges and more detailed work such as keeping shaped boxes looking sharp.
+Weighing in at under a kilogram, this compact hedge trimmer is the best cordless hedge trimmer if you want a lightweight option, making it a good bet for gardeners with mobility problems or arthritis, or those who tire easily.
+Unlike our first two picks, it’s not big hedges that let this handheld trimmer shine – rather, it comes in extremely handy for shorter hedges and more detailed work, such as keeping shaped boxes looking sharp.
 With its ability to be use single-handed, and its petite quick-charging battery, it’s a handy option to keep around for smaller jobs.

 This Ryobi model is our best trimmer for tall hedges for a couple of reasons.
-Namely, those would be the telescopic extending attachment, which makes getting to those just-out-of-reach spots a cinch, and the 135° articulating cutting head, with four positions for versatile trimming.
+Namely, the telescopic extending attachment, which makes getting to those just-out-of-reach spots a cinch, and the 135° articulating cutting head, with four positions for versatile trimming.